commeta/php-cron-requests-events/README.md

 6. Resident mode: 380Kb of RAM, priority 39 (nice 19)
 - if `'daemon_mode'=> true`, the control process will be constantly running.
 - with disabled logs in the main thread during idle time, there will be no load
-- tasks blocking the control process, run in multithreading mode = true
+- tasks blocking the control process, run in `'multithreading' => true` mode

 OPCache memory consumption: 69.48KB (PHP 8.2 data, strings, bytecode, DynASM, service).
 Jit buffer: ~100.0KB (+ ~100KB queued process)